derricknguyen12/leagueoflegendsbanrates/README.md

 `Metric`: Accuracy
 Reason for Selection:
 Ease of Interpretation: Accuracy is a straightforward metric that represents the proportion of correct predictions out of the total predictions.
 This simplicity makes it easy to interpret and communicate the model's performance.
-Suitability: Given that our classification problem is balanced, accuracy is an appropriate metric.

 `Justification of Features`